CarbonX and ERE Research develop

 ultimate road bike tire with new material

-For the last 2 years, CarbonX, a spin-off of TU Delft, and Ere Research have been quietly working together on the development of a brand new material for high-performance road bike tires.
+Delft, The Netherlands, 19 May 2022 — For the last 2 years, CarbonX and Ere Research have been quietly working together on the development of a brand new material for high-performance road bike tires.
 After extensive research, testing and tweaking, we proudly present the new Ere Genus CCX tyre, made with CarbonX® technology.
 The newly developed technology along with the new tire will be launched at the Tire Technology Expo in Hannover on the 19th of May.

 CarbonX has developed a 3D carbon network structure named “CarbonX®”, which was originally invented at TU Delft.
 With this new material, rubber compounds can be adjusted and specifically tuned to meet the best requirements asked for by professional cyclists.